 AFTERNOON: Head over to Hermann Park.
 This 445-acre urban park is the perfect place to spend a day with kids, whether it’s riding the train along Hermann Park Railroad, pedal boating on McGovern Lake or enjoying a peaceful picnic inside the McGovern Centennial Gardens.
 Or if you're looking for a more rustic outdoor experience, check out the Houston Arboretum & Nature Center, where miles of trails and different habitats make for a fun afternoon of exploration.

 EVENING: The Downtown Aquarium is a 500,000-gallon under-water adventure complex that includes a Ferris wheel, an aquatic carousel, Shark Voyage and a restaurant.

 SEE IT ALL FOR LESS

-A Houston CityPASS is a thin booklet offering mega savings.
-Included are tickets to Houston’s top attractions and museums at a fraction of the cost, $49 for adults and $39 for children ages 3-11 (a savings of more than 47%).
-With CityPASS, you can explore the workings of mission control at Space Center Houston; experience the wonder of the underwater world at Downtown Aquarium; walk on the wild size at the Houston Zoo; or stop by the Children’s Museum for ultimate kid-friendly fun!
+A Houston CityPASS ticket offers mega savings.
+Included is prepaid admission to Houston’s top attractions and museums at a fraction of the cost, $64 for adults and $54 for children ages 3-11 (a savings of 50%).
+With CityPASS, you can explore the workings of mission control at Space Center Houston, experience the wonder of the underwater world at Downtown Aquarium, walk on the wild size at the Houston Zoo, or stop by the Children’s Museum for ultimate kid-friendly fun!

 - Buffalo Bayou canoe, kayak and pontoon boat tours